Nutation and Counter-Nutation are not movements of the pelvis

 The sacrum (and tailbone) form the bottom of the spine.
 The sacrum connects to the two hip hip bones at the sacro-iliac joints.
 It’s the downward pointing triangle of bone whose tip ends up just behind the anus.

-The sacroiliac joints are what allow the sacrum to move relative to the two halves of the pelvis.
+The SI joints are what allow the sacrum to move relative to the two halves of the pelvis.

 Because of the design of the joints and how the hip bones and sacrum fit together, movements of the sacrum relative to the pelvis also cause the hip bones to move relative to each other.

 Two references that are important for describing this movement are the ASICS and Ischial Tuberosities.

 If you put your hands on the front corners of your belly, about an inch below the belly button, you can feel two sharp or pointy bones.
 If you are overweight, you can approach these bones from the side.
 These are the fronts of the iliac crest and are referred to as the Anterior Superior Iliac Crest (ASIC).